mzattera/v4j/README.md

 ### Getting the Voynich Text - `io.github.mattera.v4j.text.ivtff`

-The main class in this package is `IvtffText` that represents a text in IVTFF (Intermediate Voynich Transliteration File Format) format, as described on [René Zandbergen's website](http://www.voynich.nu).
+The main class in this package is `IvtffText` that represents a text in IVTFF (Intermediate Voynich Transliteration File Format) format, as described on [René Zandbergen's website](http://www.voynich.nu/transcr.html).
 This website provides extensive information about the IVTFF format, please make sure you understand how the format works as its structure is reflected in the Java classes in this package.

 `VoynichFactory` class provides methods to get a copy of the Voynich text.
-As described on the [René Zandbergen's website](http://www.voynich.nu/transcr.html), there are different versions of the Voynich, transcribed by different authors using different alphabets.
-This library at the moment can provide two transcriptions (as defined by `Transcription`):
+As described on the René Zandbergen's website, there are different transcriptions of the Voynich, created by different authors (or "transcribers") using different alphabets.
+This library at the moment can provide two transcriptions (as defined by `IvtffText.Transcription`):

-	* The Landini-Stolfi Interlinear file, a file that uses EVA alphabet and merges transcriptions from several authors in an "interlinear" format where multiple versions of each line is provided, one per author (or transcriber).
+- **`LSI`**: The Landini-Stolfi Interlinear file, a file that uses EVA alphabet and merges transcriptions from several authors in an "interlinear" format, where multiple versions of each line in the manuscript are provided, one per author (or transcriber).

+- **`MZ`**: This is an augmented version of the LSI transcription where two "artificial" authors were created, each corresponding to one of two `IvtffText.TranscriptionType`.

+  - **`CONCORDANCE`**: each line of this transcription is created by merging readings from all available transcribers.
+Only characters that appears to be read in the same way by all authors are considered; other characters (read differently by one ore more transcribers) are marked as unreadable.

+  - **`MAJORITY`**: Each character in each line is chosen with a "majority" vote, based on available transcriptions from different authors.
+  For example, if two authors read one character as "a" and a third author reads the character as "o", the majority version will show the character as "a"
+  (whilst the concordance version will show a "?" instead).

+There are several `VoynichFactory.getDocument()` methods to return available transcriptions.
+Please notice that not all combination of transcription, transcription type and alphabet are available.